Master of Computer Science

 Try A Degree Course

 Wondering if the Master of Computer Science or Master of Computer Science in Data Science is right for you?
-Preview the curriculum and get started today!Try a degree course
+From cloud computing to data visualization to artificial intelligence and machine learning, preview the curriculum and get started today!Try a degree course

 Frequently Asked Questions

 Coursera does not grant credit, and does not represent that any institution other than the degree granting institution will recognize the credit or credential awarded by the institution; the decision to grant, accept, or transfer credit is subject to the sole and absolute discretion of an educational institution.